powsybl/powsybl-open-loadflow/README.md

 PowSyBl Open Load Flow could support more features.
 The following list is not exhaustive and is an invitation to collaborate:
 - Distributed slack on loads;
+- The possibility for an initial PV bus that has switched to PQ bus to go back to PV node.
 - A distributed slack that can be configured by country;
 - A better treatment of non and low impedance lines.
 A good way to deal with this kind of lines is to merge the buses;
 - Computation on all connected components;